conorgilmer/Ratings/java/README.md

 Read in a csv file of games with Player, Club, Rating, Result Calculate the rating changes as a result of the games

+Can be run using ant run (or ant all) also can be run using
+> java -jar build/jar/RatingCalc.jar > output.txt

 ** Output **
 >  *** Starting ***
 >  Contents of results.csv